-A Daphne Jackson Fellowship will help you update your existing skills and experience, and may offer you the opportunity to transition into a new area of research, where greater opportunities for future progression may lie.
+A typical application takes roughly a year from the date when the forms are submitted to being awarded.
+Undertaking a Daphne Jackson Fellowship will help you update your existing skills and experience, and may offer you the opportunity to transition into a new area of research with greater opportunities for future progression.

 Please click below to learn more about what’s involved in a Daphne Jackson Fellowship application or contact us.